 Do: 2 sets of the following exercises for 10 to 12 reps each (or time where indicated).
 Rest for 30 to 60 seconds between each exercise.

-- Raise your arms straight out from your sides until they are in line with your shoulders, elbows slightly bent.
+- Keeping your core braced, raise the weights out to your sides until they reach shoulder height, elbows slightly bent.

-If the move is too challenging, perform it on your knees or with your hands on a chair, box or step instead.
+If the push-up is too challenging, perform it on your knees or with your hands on a chair, box or step instead.

 - Lie down on a flat bench with your feet firmly planted on the floor.